anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The "Constrained Join Proxy" enables a pledge that is multiple hops away from the Registrar, to securely execute the BRSKI protocol {{RFC8995}} over a secure channel.

-The term "join Proxy" is used interchangeably with the term "constrained Join Proxy" throughout this document.
+The term "Join Proxy" is used interchangeably with the term "constrained Join Proxy" throughout this document.

 The {{RFC8995}} Circuit Proxy is referred to as a TCP circuit Join Proxy.